Introduction

 Mau's main features are

-• Simple markup syntax
+• Simple text-based markup syntax.

-• A stand-alone implementation that you can run locally on any system that supports Python3
+• A stand-alone implementation that you can run locally on any system that supports Python3.

-• A plugin for Pelican that allows you to use Mau to write blog posts and website pages
+• A plugin for Pelican that allows you to use Mau to write blog posts and website pages.

-• Extremely configurable output using Jinja2 templates
+• Extremely configurable output using Jinja2 templates.

 Mau versions

-This documentation covers Mau version 4.x.
+This documentation covers Mau version 5.x.

 Previous versions are not supported any more and won't receive any bug fixes.